 When you buy a condo, you own an individual unit within a shared complex.
 Unlike an apartment, you have the freedom to renovate and customize your space.
 But, you typically have to share a wall or two, which gives you less privacy than a single-family home.
-Buying a condo means you agree to be a member of the homeowners’ association (HOA) and must follow their rules and pay any HOA fees required.
+Buying a condo means you agree to be a member of the homeowners’ association (HOA) and must follow their rules and pay any required HOA fees.

 Pros and cons of buying a condo

-Consider all the options before you make up your mind.
+Consider all the options before you decide.

 Pros of condo living